volkerwiegand/sqlbuddy/README.md

 ### Nginx example

-The following code snippet shows an Nginx location block to reverse proxy calls to https://www.example.com/admin/sqlbuddy/ to the docker container as installed using the command line above.
+The following code snippet shows an Nginx location block to reverse proxy calls entered as https://www.example.com/admin/sqlbuddy/ to the docker container as installed using the command line above.

     location ~ ^/admin/sqlbuddy(.*)$ {